python/cpython/Doc/using/cmdline.rst

 All these environment variables are used also by other tools to control color output.
-To control the color output only in the Python interpreter, the :envvar:`PY_COLORS` environment variable can be used.
+To control the color output only in the Python interpreter, the :envvar:`PYTHON_COLORS` environment variable can be used.
 This variable takes less precedence than ``NO_COLOR`` and ``FORCE_COLOR``.

 Options you shouldn't use